ookayE/estore/README.md

 Runtime Validation: Unlike TypeScript (which only checks types at compile-time), Zod validates data at runtime.
 Composability: You can combine and extend schemas easily.
 Error Handling: Provides detailed validation errors.

+created validator.ts in /lib to create scheme for inserting products We can then use zod to infer that schema into /types/index.ts